Tayyba27/NewCode/README.md

-# NewCode
+# NewCodeBot
-Basic introduction  of python  and its practices.
-Python has a simple syntax similar to the English language.
+Basic introduction  of python  and Implementation of python  in the latest emerging technology like Aritifical Intelligence and  Data Science.